butchwarns/LR_Delay/README.md

 ## Project status
 Functional work in progress.
 The GUI will probably get an overhaul someday and I do intend to add more features in the future.
-A preset system as not yet been implemented.

 ## Screenshots
 ![LR_Delay v0.1.0 User Interface](/pictures/LR_Delay_GUI.jpg "LR_Delay v0.1.0 User Interface")